About us

 History

 The Plahte Estate is one of the largest privately owned areas in Norway.
-It covers 160,000 acres, offering a variety of sceneries ranging from fjords and varied forests to vast mountain plateaus.
+It covers 160,000 acres, offering a variety of scenery ranging from fjords and varied forests to vast mountain plateaus.
 Only 12,000 acres are suited for forestry, so our main source of income today is offering exclusive hunting and fishing.

 Simone and Frithjof H. Plahte’s son, Frithjof Möinichen Plahte, and his wife, Linda Arlén Flåten Plahte, are the fifth generation now managing the Plahte Estate.
 They are the third generation to live at Terråk.